 A few years ago, bubble tea exploded as the go-to trendy drink for Internet foodies everywhere.
-Many touted this Taiwanese-inspired beverage as a guilt-free snack akin to a smoothie or cup of coffee.
+Many touted this Taiwanese-inspired beverage as a snack akin to a smoothie or cup of coffee.
 After all, it has the word “tea” in it, so it has to be healthy… right?

 Cooking tapioca pearls only makes it worse.
-They’re typically fried in hot water, along with even more added sugar, for up to three hours.
+They’re typically cooked in hot water, along with even more added sugar, for up to three hours.
 By that point, these balls could have nearly 160 calories per ¼ cup serving.